petroula861/react_native_POIS/README.md

 # react_native_POIS

 # Note !!!
-When running the app you may get error :
+When running the app you may get Error :
-- Unable to resolve "Dimensions" from "node_modules\react-native-viewport-units\viewport-units.js"
+`Unable to resolve "Dimensions" from "node_modules\react-native-viewport-units\viewport-units.js" `

 To solve this follow those [steps](https://github.com/jmstout/react-native-viewport-units/issues/4#issuecomment-396980329)